mostek-6502/ASM-PIC16F1829-I2C-Interface/README.md

 For my purposes, I used one DS2482-800 Channel per DS18B20 probe even though the 1-Wire protocol allows multiple probes to hang off the same channel.

-Assembly code for even a tiny processor can be very 'performant' and I 'think' I remember getting new temperature readings (16 total) every 200ms.
+Assembly code for even a tiny processor can be very 'performant'.

-The probes themselves were set to return at 75ms and rounded to .0(C) or .5(C).
-(9 bit resolution)

-The rest to the 125ms was spent formtting the output and sending the data through the serial port.
+The probes themselves were set to return at ~93ms and rounded to .0(C) or .5(C).
+(9 bit resolution) CRC checking was added before sending the data through a serial port.

-I did add a bit of CRC checking before sending the data out.

 The Delay's for this version of the code were 'older'.

 I eventually wrote a C++ app that would calculate a desired delay based on clock speed and clock ticks per instruction.
 In this case the instructions were NOPs, Calls, Returns, Jumps, Decs, MOVF etc.

-Of course, if your clock crystal was not precise, the delay would reflect the imprecision.

-All of this to say that the MPU had no understanding of 'time',

-At the end of the run, the C++ App would output the actual PIC assembly code needed for that delay.

 Generally, specific delays on the older PIC's had to be hand calculated and were painful to get right.
 I 'brute forced' it and cycled through every possibility.
 (It only took a few seconds to calculate.)

-If you want that code, ask and I will try to find it.

 http://www.microchip.com/wwwproducts/en/PIC16F1829